Affiliate Faculty, Chemical Engineering Department

 Active Research Projects

 - Chemical Engineering Design Workshops for early undergraduate students.
-This work explores to what extent student attitudes towards chemical engineering changes if problem-solving and design skills are practiced earlier in the curriculum.
+This work explores to what extent student attitudes towards chemical engineering change if problem-solving and design skills are practiced earlier in the curriculum.
 The workshops invite students to engage voluntarily in online instructional videos independently and then partake in design tutorials in a collaborative setting.
 Each face-to-face session will require students to work on team projects using their applied knowledge to solve simulation exercises at a higher level using introductory concepts of process economics and optimization techniques to make recommendations about their work.
 This project requires students mentors that want to learn simulation software (Aspen Plus, HYSYS, and UNiSim).
 Also, to assess the overall workshop performance with the potential of presenting quantitative and qualitative results at a national conference (ASEE and AIChE).

 - Developtment and Implementation of Engineering Design K-14 Outreach Activities.
 (Engineering Education Project) Chemical Engineering faculty, staff, and students are involved in several annual programs that reach out to K-14 students and the public to promote awareness about engineering and science as well as to encourage talented young people to consider these fields for their future careers.
 Participating students will have the opportunity to apply their engineering skills by creating engineering design activities that will be implemented at local schools and museums.
 Also, participants will learn how to assess the event with the potential of presenting quantitative and qualitative results at a national conference (ASEE and AIChE).

 - Implicit Bias Awareness in Engineering.
 Do we all biases?
 What are the biases that we personally have or see in others around us?
 These were some of the intriguing questions that participants explore in these workshops.
 Participants learn about how their belief systems, principles and stereotypes can influence their interactions and decisions in the workplace.
-The workshops intent to be a call to action to be proactive and mindful of our own biases as we engage with others to build inclusivity.
+The workshops intend to be a call to action to be proactive and mindful of our own biases as we engage with others to build inclusivity.